Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 More recently, in the 1993 Newham area scheme to be precise, the 58 was altered at Upton Park to run to East Ham instead of Canning Town, replacing the middle section of route 162 (Wanstead – Forest Gate – Upton Park – East Ham – Barking – Mayesbrook Park).
 Links between Forest Gate, Upton Park and Canning Town have been maintained by new route 330.

-One other retrograde step with the new tenders was the withdrawal of the night service.
+One other retrograde step with the 2005 tenders was the withdrawal of the night service on the 58.
 Five new night routes were introduced at Leyton garage on 8 April 2001, one of which was the N58 (also routes N55, N69, N101 and N106).
 All four of the suburban routes were very quiet to start with, with most of the activity at night being away in the West End.
 The N101 was the first to be dropped, and the 58 also lost its night service at the end of the contract (the N prefixes having been dropped by then).
-However, it is reported that loadings were picking up quite well, especially at weekends!
-The N69 and N106 survive, perhaps not surprisingly as these have the busiest daytime counterparts.
+However, it is reported that loadings had been picking up quite well, especially at weekends!
+The N106 has also been withdrawn, but the 69's night service survives albeit that the 69 itself has been shortened.

 Navigation